CorndelWithSoftwire/DevOps-Course-Starter/README.md

 ```

-## Travis CI & Docker Hub
+## Travis CI, Docker Hub & Heroku
-create an account at Travis CI and Docker Hub
+This app uses an account at Travis CI, Docker Hub & heroku to run a CI/CD pipeline to deploy to http://kedevopstodoapp.herokuapp.com/
-Login to the Travis account and navigate to more options -> Settings
-add an environment variable called DOCKER_USER with a value of your docker hub username

 ## Running the App